 “The happiest people don’t have the best of everything but they make the best of everything they have.”

 Did you know that most of us live our lives according to outdated (or even false!) happiness theories?
-It’s a new year and that means a new opportunity for you to make small choices that will help you make the best of everything you have and experience a big boost in your health and happiness!
+I wrote my book The Happiness Track to show you how small choices you make on a daily basis can actually give you tremendous happiness boosts (not to mention health benefits)!
 I’ve summarized some of the best predictors of happiness and tied each point to an in-depth article I’ve written on the subject so you can dive deeper into any one you choose.

 1. Shake Off Self-criticism & Embrace Self-Compassion